darachm/stanford-hurling/index.md

 or just hit around and make some new friends while learning more about Irish culture, join us at our next event.

-For more information on hurling and to rules for how to play, [click here](hurling).
+For more information on hurling and rules for how to play, [click here](hurling).
-See more about the Stanford Hurling Club [here](club-info).
+See the history of the Stanford Hurling Club [here](club-info).
 Check out [the schedule](calendar) for demonstrations, trainings, and games at Stanford and the local area.
 See you on the pitch!